the-hemo/bl_wot_v1_3_test_version/README.md

 Lastly is settlement related crashes can occur as i have found in the code they hard code settlement names for random things.
 I might need the dmp file to review those, or at least let me know what you where doing, when it happened.

+NOTE: Towns and Castles are not properly aligned to map as i am replacing the icons still so havent wasted time updating this.